Dell shows its fall line-up of Alexa-ready Inspiron, XPS, and Vostro laptops and 2-in-1s

-Dell revealed its new line-up of laptops, 2-in-1 laptop-tablet hybrids, and monitors with the latest components from Intel.
+Dell revealed its new lineup of laptops, 2-in-1 laptop-tablet hybrids, and monitors with the latest components from Intel.
 The company showed off the devices at the IFA tech trade show in Berlin, and some of the models feature Alexa and Cortana voice command support.

 These models are about getting “design innovation and the investment we’ve made in them into the mainstream now,” said Raza Haider, vice president of Inspiron and Vostro brands at Dell, in an interview with VentureBeat in San Francisco.
 Last week, Dell showed off a similar line-up of inspired Alienware designs for gamers at the Gamescom event in Germany.